The-Groove/TheWizardSessions/README.md

-# Workday Extend Wizard Workshop
+# The Wizard Sessions
-Public Repository, hosting assets for all Workday Extend Wizard Workshop sessions
+Public Repository, hosting assets for all Workday Extend Wizard Sessions